Stéphane De Groodt: Television and radio career

-Stéphane De Groodt created the series File dans ta chambre, broadcast since 14 January 2002 on channels RTBF, Canal+ Belgique and France 2, and in which the texts are co-written by his wife Odile d'Oultremont.
+De Groodt created the series File dans ta chambre, broadcast since 14 January 2002 on channels RTBF, Canal+ Belgique and France 2, and in which the texts are co-written by his wife Odile d'Oultremont.
 The series are small episodes in which he portrays Lucien, a totally uncultivated father attempting to answer the questions asked by his 10-year-old son Clovis about a definition or an expression.
 At the end of every episode, his son answers that he thought it meant something else, which is in fact the real sense of the definition or meaning of the expression.
 After that, the father does not believe his son and orders him to go to his room, which is the reference to the title of the series.

-In September 2012, Stéphane De Groodt features every Sunday on the program Le Supplément on Canal+ with Maïtena Biraben, in which he presents a column of a few minutes titled Retour vers le futur.
+In September 2012, De Groodt featured every Sunday on the program Le Supplément on Canal+ with Maïtena Biraben, in which he presented a column of a few minutes titled Retour vers le futur.
 This column functions the same way than the one he presented until 2012 on the program La Matinale on Canal+ and also with Maïtena Biraben and Caroline Roux, where he talked about his meeting with famous characters with a humoristic tune and a mixture of word plays and puns.
 He also presented a courrier des téléspectateurs (French for "mail of the viewers"), imaginary and funny.
-He pursued this column weekly on RTL with Stéphane Bern on the radio program À la bonne heure where he comments a fake mail of improbable auditors.
+He pursued this column weekly on RTL with Stéphane Bern on the radio program À la bonne heure where he commented on fake mail from improbable authors.

-In September 2013, after having left RTL, he joined France Inter on the radio program Comme on nous parle with Pascale Clark every Thursday, where he presents a column of a few minutes titled Mes mails, in which he comments a number of fake E-mails of auditors addressed to France Inter and Pascale Clark.
+In September 2013, after having left RTL, De Groodt joined France Inter on the radio program Comme on nous parle with Pascale Clark every Thursday, where he presented a column of a few minutes titled Mes mails, in which he commented on a number of fake E-mails addressed to France Inter and Pascale Clark.